• Skip to primary navigation

 How would you feel walking in a crowded vet clinic, and suddenly, your legs get tied up by nothing but your dog leash?
-You will undoubtedly be embarrassed, but it is your fault anyway.
-Why?
-You failed to teach your dog the primary leash skills.

-Whether your canine friend is a little puppy, older, tiny, or big, leash training is essential.
+Leash training is essential if your canine friend is a little puppy, older, tiny, or big.
 Even your older dog needs it.
-Plus, it would enable you to walk comfortably with your well-behaved dog by your side.

 So, start following these practical tips to leash train an older dog.